Alexdesaint/Alexdesaint.github.io/content/_index.md

 intro: >-
   Lead Developer in a trading company with 4 years of experience, I have expertise in designing and implementing **C++** applications used for low latency trading.
   Proficient with **C++ 17**, **Linux**, **Python**, **Vola Dynamics**, **CMAKE**, **Boost**, **Redis**, **ScyllaDB** and **Tbricks**.
-  In charge of guiding the real-time pricing project developments, managing a team of 4 developers with excellent communication with key stakeholders.
+  In charge of guiding the real-time pricing project developments, managing a team of 4 developers with excellent communication with stakeholders.
 experience:
 - name: Pricing Team Lead
   place: